Elliott29/example.io/README.md

 # Elie Loji's Portfolio Website 🌐

 Welcome to the GitHub repository for Elie Loji's personal portfolio website.
-This site showcases Elie's professional journey as a Junior Account Manager specializing in OEM Partnerships and Digital Engagement at 4LEVELS Solutions.

 ## About This Repository 📖